EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 but stick to one singular thing in an issue.
 It should be structured as follows:

 1) **Motivation:** Why am I raising this as an issue?
-It could be a question, bug or feature request, but please let us know why you are raising it and how it well help either the toolbox or a user of the toolbox.
+It could be a question, bug or feature request, but please let us know why you are raising it and how it will help either the toolbox or a user of the toolbox.
 2) **Example:** How can I show this?
 In the case of a bug or feature request, please give a basic example that we can either: reproduce, in the case of a bug; use as the basis for a test case if it is for a feature request.
 3) **Acceptance Criteria:** How will we know that this issue is now closed?
 You could do this via bullet points/tasks or simply an explanation that gives